Shaker Historical Society

 December 1963 County Engineer Albert S. Porter threatened to carve a freeway through the Shaker Lakes with his proposed Clark-Lee Freeway to open the eastern inner ring suburbs to interstates.
 Through the work of the Shaker Historical Society and other dedicated citizens, the project was scrapped.
 This grassroots effort to stop the freeway from destroying the Shakers' lakes ultimately led to the group who founded the Nature Center at Shaker Lakes.

-Today, the Doan Brook Watershed Project is organizing a special program to clear overgrown weeds and brush from the Canoe Club's foundations.
+Today, the Doan Brook Watershed Partnership is organizing a special program to clear overgrown weeds and brush from the Canoe Club's foundations.
 The Friends of Lower Lake are just getting started, so watch this space for more updates!